Last Updated: June 5, 2017

 - If you sign up to become an AMTSO member or access data included on our website, you must provide us with your e-mail address, your first and last name, your company affiliation, your title and a financial contact at your company to facilitate payment of our membership fee.

-- If you choose to register for a workshop, meeting or conference, you must provide other personal data to complete your registration request, including seminar preferences and dietary restrictions.
+- If you choose to register for a workshop, meeting or conference, you may be asked to provide other personal data to complete your registration request, including seminar preferences and dietary restrictions.

-- If you ask us to provide you with a specific conference invitation to help you secure a travel visa, you must provide us with your date of birth, and your passport number and expiration date.
+- If you ask us to provide you with a specific conference invitation to help you secure a travel visa, you may provide us with your date of birth, and your passport number and expiration date.
 This information will not be used by us in any way other than to generate the invitation letter, and will only be stored by us only as needed for proper corporate record-keeping, and deleted as soon as practicable.

 You may, from time to time, choose to divulge other personal information to us.
 For example, you may choose to participate on an open forum and share personal data on such forum.
 You should be aware that any personal data you choose to post on an open forum will be viewable by all users of that forum, and potentially others.
 Although use of the forum is controlled by this Policy and the forum’s terms and conditions, we cannot control the behavior of others with personal data you voluntarily post.
 This means that other users could copy or misuse information you provide without your consent.
 We also provide a method to share a private message with other members or persons using the open forum.
 If you choose to share information in a private message, it is generally viewable only to those selected to receive it; however, we cannot control what the person receiving your message will do with that data.
-In short, if you are trying to protect your information, do not post it on an open forum or share it with someone you do not know, and if you do share such data, you specifically provide your consent for that data to be accessed and used by others.
+In short, if you are trying to protect your information, do not post personally identifiable or confidential information on an open forum or share it with someone you do not know, and if you do share such data, you specifically provide your consent for that data to be accessed and used by others.

-If you would like us to remove all of your registration and profile details from our website, the Contact List, or otherwise remove information we have identifying you, please send an email to email@example.com.
-Once we have verified that the request came from you, we will take the information down.
+If you would like us to remove all of your registration and profile details from our website, the Contact List, or otherwise remove information we have identifying you, please send an email to AMTSO’s Privacy Officer.
+Once we have verified that the request came from you, we will take the information down, or delete it.
 However, please note that any open forum or other posts you have made will remain viewable, at our discretion, under the tag of “guest comment.”

 Embedded URLs and Pixel Technologies